 Risks Associated with Securities Offerings

-Every investor (“Investor”) should know that an investment in a company (each, an “Issuer” or “Company”) on FundMe Funding Portal (“FundMe”) involves high risk, regardless of any assurance provided by the Issuer.
+Every investor (“Investor”) should know that an investment in a company (each, an “Issuer”, “Company” or “Startup”) on the FundMe Portal (“FundMe”) involves high risk, regardless of any assurance provided by the Issuer.
 There can be no assurance that (i) any information or projection by the Issuer has been validated or is reliable, (ii) an Issuer will accomplish its business goals, or (iii) an Investor will receive a return of any part of its investment.
 These considerations, among others, should be carefully evaluated before making an investment in an Issuer through its offering on FundMe.

-Risk Inherent in Startup Investments; an Investor may, and Frequently does, lose all of its investment
+Risks Inherent in Startup Investments; an Investor may, and frequently does, lose all of its investment.

 Investment in New Concepts